mother-of-all-self-hosting/ansible-role-ntfy/docs/configuring-ntfy.md

 ### Enable E-mail notification (optional)

-ntfy can forward notification messages via e-mail with a SMTP server for outgoing messages.
-If configured, you can set the `X-Email` header to send messages via e-mail (e.g. `curl -d "This is a test notification to my email address" -H "X-Email: alice@example.com" example.com/example_topic`).
+ntfy can forward notification messages as email via a SMTP server for outgoing messages.
+If configured, you can set the `X-Email` header to send messages as email (e.g. `curl -d "This is a test notification to my email address" -H "X-Email: alice@example.com" example.com/example_topic`).

+If the web app is enabled, you can forward messages to a specified email address, publishing notification at the same time.

 To enable it, add the following configuration to your `vars.yml` file (adapt to your needs):